learningequality/kolibri/docs/coding_style_guides.rst

 The Kolibri software is primarily written in:

-#. **Python**: The backend of Kolibri is written in Python, using the Django web framework.
+#. **Python**.
+The backend of Kolibri is written in Python, using the Django web framework.
 This includes the server logic, data models, and APIs.
-#. **JavaScript**: The frontend interface of Kolibri is built using JavaScript, utilizing the Vue.js framework.
+#. **JavaScript**.
+The frontend interface of Kolibri is built using JavaScript, utilizing the Vue.js framework.
 This part of the codebase is responsible for the interactive elements of the user interface.
-#. **HTML/CSS**: For structuring and styling web content, HTML and CSS are used.
+#. **HTML/CSS**.
+Web content is structured and styled with HTML and CSS.

 Changes to Kolibri code should conform to the respective coding language Google Style Guides.

 Python
 ------

-We adhere to the `Google Python Style Guide`_ with these specific points:
+Changes to Python code should conform to the `Google Python Style Guide`_ and the following guidelines:

 - **Indentation**: 4 spaces per indentation level, no tabs.
 - **Line Length**: Keep lines to 79 characters.